davepoo/AmigaPSUToMeanwell/README.md

-# AmigaPSUToMeanwell
+# Amiga PSU To Meanwell
-PCB Schematics for a board to mount a Meanwell PSU inside an external Amiga PSU case
+KiCard PCB for a board to mount a Meanwell RT50-B PSU inside an external Amiga PSU A300/600 case.